 In other states, there are no educational requirements to become a notary.
 You simply sign up with your state’s governing body and you are certified to notarize.
 However, you may still choose to voluntarily take some courses if you like.

 After becoming a notary, you will most likely have to take a notary signing agent training course and background check.
 This will depend on the lender that you are working with, but it is typically something lenders look for.
-Taking the loan signing training course will greatly increase your chances of getting hired.
+Taking the a loan signing training course training course will greatly increase your chances of getting hired.

 Taking the course and getting a background check typically takes about two weeks.
 This includes the time spent waiting for your background check to come back.
 Compared to other jobs in the mortgage industry such as a mortgage loan officer, this is a very short amount of time.